 1.Make your space your own

-The very first thing I did before I even arrived was had things delivered from Amazon that I knew would help me make my temporary room my own.
-I turned an empty walk in closet into my office for work, I bought a super calming and creative incense holder, scented candles, a throw blanket, plants, plant holders and roses.
+The very first thing I did before I even arrived, was had things delivered from Amazon that I knew would help me make my temporary room my own.
+I turned an empty walk in closet into my office for work.
+I bought a super calming and creative incense holder, scented candles, a throw blanket, plants, plant holders and roses.
 I love seeing fresh plants in my home so it was important to me that I had that.
 I completely revamped the room and made it my own.
 My parent’s had a ton of random paintings in their basement so I found one that spoke to me the most, and hung it up.
 If you’re in your own home but it doesn’t feel like you, add some pieces that make you feel happy.
 If it’s as simple as putting up a picture of a time you were your happiest, do that.
 If it means deep cleaning and finding some decorative items you have’t seen in years, dust them off and put them up.
 With us having to spend so much time inside it’s important that the things you are viewing every day bring you joy.
 Clean your space and purchase or put up things that bring you happiness.

 2.Get some vitamin D

 Not that kind…well that may also help but I’m talking about from the sun, not someone’s son.
-While it is recommended that we stay inside as much as possible it’s still important that we spend some time in the sun.
-Spending at least 15 minutes in the sun can help boost Vitamin D and can also help with depression.
+While it is recommended that we stay inside as much as possible, it is still important that we spend some time in the sun.
+Spending at least 15 minutes in the sun can help boost Vitamin D and can also help with seasonal depression.
 I’ve been lucky enough to be able to take walks to the lake or view it from my parent’s balcony every morning, which is a huge upgrade from my view of a nursing home and the occasional prostitute across the street in LA.
 Whatever your view may be, try to get a bit of sunlight every day as much as possible.

 In the words of Elle Woods in Legally Blonde, “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t shoot their husbands.”
 In other words, work out ya’ll, it will make you happy.
 While I’m not always the best at maintaining a fitness routine, I do find that when I take the time to get some form of exercise in, I feel so much better mentally and physically.
 Dance, do yoga, do a zoom workout with friends, watch exercising videos on youtube, walk up and down your stairs, twerk on a handstand, whatever it is that you need to do to burn some calories while having a good time, do it.
-Exericising is a great way to fight depression while shedding the quarantine 15.
+Exercising is a great way to fight depression while shedding the quarantine 15.
 Most of the stores that are still open have been sold out of exercising equipment each time I went, so I was able to find this on amazon.

 4. Have Zoom meetings with friends

-Since being on lock down I’ve co-hosted a zoom birthday party for my older brother along with my sisters and parents, and had two tipsy girls nights with two separate groups of friends and all three made me so happy, it really felt like we were all just hanging out like normal.
+Since being on lock down I’ve co-hosted a zoom birthday party for my older brother along with my sisters and parents, and had two girls nights with two separate groups of friends and all three made me so happy, it really felt like we were all just hanging out like normal.
 Zoom is a great way to keep in contact with friends and family and you can make it fun by changing your background so virtually you can literally be wherever you choose.
 Try to schedule a time that works with your friends and fam and simply check in, laugh and let loose for awhile.

 5. Work on your craft